Seasonality Trading App

 The detailed report for Single Stock/ETF/Index, 52 Weeks option also has two sections, upper section with Trade Performance (Single Stock/ETF/Index, non-leveraged) and a lower section described little later.

 The upper section with trade performance has same meaning and details as in the detailed report from analysis with the main input screen.
+In the example below, week 13 is only shown; you could check out any of the 52 weeks by clicking the eye icon in the row for that week.

 The lower section with Year By Year Trade Performance is as shown in the image below.
 The columns have the same names and description as in the lower section of the detailed report from analysis using the main input screen.